-Centenary walk on the high plateau in Crans-Montana closed
+Centenary walk on the high plateau in Crans-Montana

 The «Centenary Walk» traces 100 years of history in Crans-Montana.
 Highlights include legendary sporting venues, architectural gems and glorious views.